Sage-Bionetworks/portalsDocs/articles/docker.md

 docker push docker.synapse.org/syn12345/my-repo
 ```

-## Using Docker images stored in Synapse
+## Using Docker images stored in the Synapse Docker Registry
 To access the Docker images stored in Synapse, simply use the `docker pull` command.

 ```